aan2907/Miniproject/README.md

 ## Acknowledgements
 This ANPR system was built using the following libraries:

-   YOLO by Joseph Redmon
+1. YOLO by Joseph Redmon,
-   PaddleOCR by PaddlePaddle
+2. PaddleOCR by PaddlePaddle.

 Special thanks to the authors and contributors of these libraries for their valuable work